zeh/dasmjs/README.md

   ```
   It's important to check for a file existence because `getFile` might get called with uris that do not exist.
 This inevitable if the `incdir` pseudo-op is used in the code.
 * `baseFolder`: uri `string` to be used when generating possible include file uris.
+* `recursive`: `boolean` on whether the resolution should be recursive or not.
+The default is `true`, in which case every included file will also be parsed for `includes` of its own.

 This function returns an array of `IIncludeInfo`, each containing: